Arvid-pku/CS512-FSDP/experiments/plan.md

 # Experiment Plan: Manual FSDP vs DDP vs torch.distributed.fsdp

 ## Goals
-- Quantify memory and throughput differences between our manual FSDP implementation, the official torch FSDP, and DDP baselines.
+- Quantify memory (via peak GPU telemetry) and throughput differences between our manual FSDP implementation, the official torch FSDP, and DDP baselines.
-- Evaluate the effect of activation checkpointing and `limit_all_gathers` on both implementations.
+- Evaluate the effect of activation checkpointing and `limit_all_gathers` on both implementations, using the new CLI toggles for rapid iteration.
-- Produce reproducible metrics (loss curves, tokens/sec) that support a final analysis section for the class project report.
+- Produce reproducible metrics (loss curves, tokens/sec, comm time, memory) that support the final analysis section.

 ## Hardware / Environment
 - Nodes: 1x server with 2–4 identical GPUs (A100 preferred) and NVLink or PCIe Gen4 interconnect.